Sharesale

 Excelsior Jobs Program: This program, which offers incentives for job creation, investment, and business expansion, shows a significantly positive return on investment.
 The study estimates that each dollar invested in Excelsior credits generates $4.25 in tax revenues, making it a highly effective economic tool compared to the Film Production Credit.

-Other Credits: The study that smaller programs, such as the Tax Credit and Post-Production Film Credits, have mixed results.
+Other Credits: The study found that smaller programs, such as the Commercial Tax Credit and Post-Production Film Credits, have mixed results.
 While the Commercial Tax Credit has a nearly break-even return, Post-Production Film Credits show a lower ROI but may hold promise for the future due to the nature of the work and its potential permanence.

-and Theatrical Production Tax Credit: This program, which aims to encourage musical and theatrical productions outside New York City, yields a very low ROI of just six cents per dollar spent.
+Music and Theatrical Production Tax Credit: This program, which aims to encourage musical and theatrical productions outside New York City, yields a very low ROI of just six cents per dollar spent.

 Political and Economic Implications